-Digital sabbaticals are big right now, and I know a whole lot of people who have taken then and enjoyed the time spent away from their various devices.
+Digital sabbaticals are big right now, and I know a lot of people who have taken then and enjoyed the time spent away from their devices.

-I take them involuntary all the time — one of the benefits/downsides of traveling so frequently — and I enjoy them to a certain extent, but I want to take a stab at changing the metaphor usually associated with the digital sabbatical, and how technology is viewed as a whole.
+I take them involuntarily all the time — one of the benefits/downsides of traveling frequently — and I enjoy them to a certain extent, but I want to take a stab at changing the metaphor usually associated with the digital sabbatical, and how technology is viewed as a whole.

-Generally when someone decides to take time away from their various gadgets (sometimes just one, like a phone, and sometimes the whole of the Internet, or anything that needs electricity to function).
-This is often seen as a Walden experience: like Thoreau and his pond and his own extraction from modern civilization, with associated introspections.
+Generally when someone decides to take time away from their gadgets (sometimes just one, like a phone, and sometimes the whole of the Internet, or anything that requires electricity to function), this is seen as a Walden experience: like Thoreau and his pond and his own extraction from modern society, with all the associated introspections.

-I like that metaphor, and I want to keep that aspect of it, but I would like to add an origin: instead of starting out in some vague, non-cabin-in-the-woods modern day lifestyle, you’re coming from a futuristic, robot-operated home perched above an ocean.
+I like that metaphor, and I want to keep that aspect of it, but I would like to change the origin: instead of starting out in some vague, non-cabin-in-the-woods modern day lifestyle, you’re coming from a futuristic, robot-operated home perched above an ocean.